-Walking shoes are shoes that are specifically designed to help you walk better without stressing other parts of your body such as the lower back.
+Walking shoes are shoes that are specifically designed to help you walk better without stressing other parts of your body.
+Such as, the lower back.
 These shoes provide enhanced arch support, as well as a number of other features that are beneficial for your posture.
 These are some of the best shoes for lower back pain.

 If you are someone who tends to walk for long hours and suffers from frequent back pain, you might want to get yourself a pair of walking shoes, designed to help you walk better.
-These shoes also tend to have better cushioning, with the help of a good midsole and insole, which ensure that every time your foot hits the ground, the impact is not as intense as it would otherwise be.
+These shoes also tend to have better cushioning, with the help of a good midsole and insole.
+Insoles ensure that every time your foot hits the ground, the impact is not as intense as it would otherwise be.

 There are some enhancements that walking shoes have over regular shoes which make them a great option for walking long distances.
 Let us take a detailed look at this buyer’s guide up next, which will help you know about all these features in great detail:

-Best Walking Shoes for Back Pain in 2021
+Best Walking Shoes for Back Pain

 Ultimate Buyer’s Guide: How to Choose the Best Walking Shoes?

-While buying a regular pair of shoes, you consider the appearance, comfort and fit as the three main characteristics, but when it comes to getting a pair of walking shoes, you need to give it a much more detailed view.
+While buying a regular pair of shoes, you consider the appearance, comfort and fit as the three main characteristics.
+But when it comes to getting a pair of walking shoes, you need to give it a much more detailed view.
 These are feature-rich shoes that provide you the ultimate level of comfort.
 Let us take a closer look at some of their features and see what actually makes for a good pair of walking shoes:

 Also the better the traction and grip of your shoes, the lesser will be the pressure on your back too.
 When it comes to balancing, a great deal of it happens with the help of your lower back and your hips.
 If your shoes hold on well to the ground and have good traction and grip, you will no longer need to exert that pressure on your back.